a-luy/Git-Exercise/README.md

 # Git-Exercise (Alizae Luy)

 In this repository, students will practice using Git and GitHub.
 Please follow the instruction below to complete your task.
+Alizae Luy

 ## Step 1:
 Fork this repository to your GitHub.